CezaryBodnar/CezaryBodnar/README.md

 Technologies used for this project:
 - HTML5, CSS3, React
+- React-router, React hooks
+- fetching data and images from file/directory,
-- components: react-lightbox, react-bootstrap/Carousel, react-scroll-to-top
+- components: react-editext, react-player
-- Google-Map
+- saving to localStorage
-- React router
+- moment.js

 **2. Builder site**